 Chalkwell Hall Infant School shares a site with Chalkwell Hall Junior School on the corner of London Road and Leigh Road and opposite Chalkwell Park.
 The school serves an area on either side of the Leigh/Westcliff boundary.
-The school was built in 1909 and comprises: a main school building with a central hall, seven classrooms, the Treehouse (for extra provision for SEN pupils) and an IT loft .
-There are a further three semi-permanent classrooms, and two other classrooms are attached to a separate dining hall and kitchen.
+The school was built in 1909 and comprises: a main school building with a central hall and six classrooms.
+There are a further four classrooms, including one which is attached to our dining hall as well as our Treehouse class for children within school who have additional needs.
 The Infant and Junior Schools share the kitchen facilities and playground area.
-We have 12 classes which accommodate 30 children, with a yearly intake of 120 pupils.
-Children begin their school life in one of our 4 Reception classes; this phase of their education is known as The Early Years Foundation Stage.
+We have 10 classes which each accommodate 30 children, with a yearly intake of 90 pupils.
+Children begin their school life in one of our 3 Reception classes; this phase of their education is known as The Early Years Foundation Stage.
 Children then progress into Key Stage 1, where they spend 2 years, before leaving us to go to the Junior School.

 The School Day